Ariel Rider Ebikes logo

 At the Handlebars:

-• Disconnect the Brake Cutoffs.
+• Disconnect Brake Cutoffs.

 Grizzly / D-Class